 Another way in which popular culture’s role in personal-definition can be viewed is through examining instances in which people attempt to define themselves or a loved one, such as a first conversation with another person or in an obituary.
 These are two instances where people try to articulate the things that they find important about themselves and what makes them unique, so in essence they are attempting to define themselves.
 These instances of personal identification usually focus on things that the person has done in terms of work, field of study, and relationships.
 Westfahl makes the point that since what people like in terms of popular culture is usually excluded from this list, popular culture must not be a way in which people are defined.
 However, what Westfahl fails to mention is how what that person liked in life influenced these bigger more “life-defining moments” of education, work, and relationships.
 Popular culture has the potential to dramatically shape people subtly because popular culture can inspire people and motivate them to pursue what they are interested in.
 This motivation and inspiration of people can drive them towards studying certain fields or pursuing certain career paths.
 Furthermore, popular culture can lead to connections between people in terms of similar interests in certain popular culture works.
 These connections between people can forge relationships, which is another way in which people are defined according to Westfahl.
 Therefore, even if people don’t explicitly define themselves in regards to popular culture, the ways in which they define themselves to others could have been influenced by popular culture.
+The obituary issue actually makes me think of resumes…both are formal documents that define individuals, but within very limited scopes.